-Trademark deadline extensions for deadlines are made available on a case-by-case basis
+Trademark deadline extensions for deadlines are made available on a case-by-case basis.

 Patent-related deadlines that have been extended include replies to office actions, issue fees, and appeal-related deadlines.
 For applications that went abandoned or reexaminations that were terminated because a deadline falling on or before May 31 was missed due to the outbreak, the fee for a petition to revive the application will be waived.

-- The Canadian Intellectual Property Office extended deadlines expiring on or after March 16, 2020 through July 5, 2020 to July 20, 2020.
+The Canadian Intellectual Property Office extended deadlines expiring on or after March 16, 2020 through August 28, 2020 to August 31, 2020.